MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_Windows/README.md

 ## Recommended

-Your necessary Command  in CMD :
+necessary command  for you in CMD :

-- RUN Python File :
+- For RUN Python File :

            python Mapsim_installer_windows7.py

-- If you Show "Installation completed successfully.
-You can now run the program by clicking on the batch file."
-In the command line (CMD) , you can go to your Desktop and double click file:
+- If you see this message "Installation completed successfully.
+You can now run the program by clicking on the batch file." , at the (CMD) , now you can go to your Desktop folder and then can running this file:

             run_program.bat